fivequarters/fusebit.io/src/_blog/_posts/generate-web-assembly-with-typescript.md

 ## Why WebAssembly

-There are many compelling use cases, and Wasm opens the doors to porting computational heavy stuff to the web:
+There are many compelling use cases.
+Wasm opens the doors to porting computational heavy stuff to the web:
 - Image and video manipulation
 - Music streaming
 - Games